Eco-Friendly Spring Cleaning Tips

 - A old toothbrush...good for cracks, crevices and corners.

 - A bucket...be sure to use a clean and sturdy bucket that will be long-lasting.
 Reusing five gallon buckets is great, as long as they are clean.

 - A vacuum or wet-vac...this is not only for carpets, but also window and door frames, fireplaces and other hard-to-reach places.

 - All-natural cleaning products...that link will open in a new window and lead you to eco-friendly, inexpensive and simple cleaning solutions.

 - Work clothes...don't get your nice shirt filthy.

-- Essential oils...these wil help you to disinfect, detoxify, and energize you through the work.
+- Essential oils...these wil help you to cleanse, purify, polish, and also energize you through the work.

 - A great playlist...cleaning is always more fun when you're listening to bands like The Police or The Beatles.
 Make sure it's upbeat and skip anything too slow!